 Uterine fibroids can cause painful and life-altering symptoms for many women.
 An increasing number of those potential patients choose to accept these symptoms as normal, and suffer in silence, rather than seek help for something that isn’t going to get better otherwise.
 At Fibroid Institute Dallas, we are dedicated to treating fibroids and reducing fibroid symptoms using Uterine Fibroid Embolization (UFE), the gold standard in non-surgical fibroid treatment.
 The UFE procedure only takes about an hour and offers a quicker recovery time than surgery (7 days for most patients), so patients who act now can be on the road to recovery quickly.

 During UFE, highly specialized fibroid doctors such as the experts at Fibroid Institute insert a small catheter into the radial artery at the wrist.
-She uses x-ray guidance to locate the vessels that supply blood to your fibroids.
-She then injects small particles into the catheter that travel to the vessels, blocking blood flow to fibroids and causing the fibroids to shrink and die.
+They use x-ray guidance to locate the vessels that supply blood to your fibroids.
+They then inject small particles into the catheter that travel to the vessels, blocking blood flow to fibroids and causing the fibroids to shrink and die.
 UFE offers a quicker recovery time than fibroid surgery because of its ability to shrink fibroids rather than using invasive methods to remove them.
 The best part is that this procedure is over 90% effective in reducing symptoms.

 Advantages of the UFE procedure at Fibroid Institute Dallas include: